Generating photons from vacuum with counter rotating wave interaction

 \section{Model and method}

-In the bang-bang protocol, when the CRW interaction is switched on, the time evolution of our system is controlled by the Hamiltonian of the Rabi model~\eqref{eq:rabi}; when the CRW interaction is switched off, the time evolution is controlled by the free Hamiltonian
+In the bang-bang protocol, when the CRW interaction is switched on, the time evolution is governed by the Rabi Hamiltonian~\eqref{eq:rabi}; when it is switched off, the evolution is governed by the free Hamiltonian

-Assume that our system is prepared at the vacuum state $| 0 \rangle \otimes | g \rangle$ initially.
-Note that the parity is conserved both in the Rabi model $H$ and the free Hamiltonian $\hat{H}_{0}$, where the party is defined as the even-odd check of the total excitation $\hat{N}_{e}=\hat{a}^{\dagger}\hat{a}+|e\rangle\langle e|$.
-Because the parity of our initial state is even, we can truncate the Hilbert space into the subspace with the even parity~\cite{PhysRevLett.107.100401}.
-Since we only care about the photon number obtained rather than the atomic state, it is convenient to rewrite Eq.~\eqref{eq:rabi} as the effective Hamiltonian~\cite{PhysRevLett.105.263603}
+The system is initially prepared in the vacuum state $| 0 \rangle \otimes | g \rangle$.
+Both the Rabi Hamiltonian $H$ and the free Hamiltonian $\hat{H}_{0}$ conserve parity, where the parity is defined as the even–odd parity of the total excitation number $\hat{N}_{e}=\hat{a}^{\dagger}\hat{a}+|e\rangle\langle e|$.
+Since the initial state has even parity, the Hilbert space can be truncated to the even-parity subspace~\cite{Liu2024Parity}.
+As we are interested only in the photon number rather than the atomic state, it is convenient to rewrite Eq.~\eqref{eq:rabi} as an effective Hamiltonian~\cite{qin2024Quantum}